Post three of three, in section For Teachers

 The aim is to respect the embodied aspect of experience and make space to find a healthy, supportive connection to this over time.

-This could include receiving loving touch or body work, doing therapies that don’t introduce more implicit expectations and double binds or doing simple practices of relaxing the body in a safe space and holding space for what emerges when you do that.
+This could include receiving loving touch or body work, doing therapies that don’t introduce more implicit expectations and double binds, or doing simple practices of relaxing the body in a safe space and holding space for what emerges when you do that.

 Imaginal Practice